-Time Splitters are a type of module that distribute V/Bar timing signals in various musically useful ways.
-As well as being very useful for chaining sequencers together to form sequences longer than a single bar, for instance in an ABCD or ABCDEFGH form, they can also be used to create motif patterns such as ABAC or AAAB etc.
+Time Splitters are modules that distribute V/Bar timing signals in various musically useful ways.
+As well as being helpful for chaining sequencers together to form linear sequences longer than a single bar, for instance in an AB or ABCD pattern; they can also be used to create non-linear motif patterns such as AAB, AAAB or ABAC that reuse sequences.

 The Time Split 2, Time Split 4, Time Split 8 and Time Split 16 modules simply split up time into the indicated number of bars.
 So for instance to create a two bar long sequence a Time Split 2 module can be used to feed V/Bar signals to two sequencers.

 Time Split Build and Time Split Break are like mirror images of each other.
 Use the former to introduce new sequencing elements over time and the latter to drop elements out.
 Check out the first eight bars of the video above to see what they do.

 Time Split Fills provides an easy way to create a time split where one sequence runs most of the time but another replaces it every now and then to punctuate the end of a musical phrase.
 For instance a kick drum pattern might repeat the same sequence for seven bars but use a variation on the eighth bar.

 Time Split Binary provides timing signals that split time in two .
 For instance one sequence running for four bars and then another for four bars.
 This task can sometimes be handled more elegantly by a Song Part module but Time Split Binary offers you the flexibility to extend the range of other time splitters and divide time as needed without artificially messing with song structure.